dramalin/argus/README.md

 # Argus System Monitor

-A comprehensive real-time Linux system performance monitoring and alerting web application built with Go (Gin) backend and React (Vite) frontend.
+A comprehensive real-time Linux system performance monitoring and alerting web application **composed of a robust Go (Gin) backend and a modern React (Vite) frontend**.
+The backend provides RESTful APIs, WebSocket endpoints, and business logic, while the frontend delivers an interactive dashboard and management UI.
+Both layers are tightly integrated for a seamless user experience.

 ## 🚀 Latest Updates (v1.2.0)